 - Lost GDP: $5B

-Source: FAA's NEXTOR Total Delay Impact Study A Comprehensive Assessment of the Costs and Impacts of Flight Delay in the United States, October 2010; The study's 2007 costs of $32.9 billion converted to 2017 dollars of $40.0 billion.
+Source: FAA's NEXTOR Total Delay Impact Study A Comprehensive Assessment of the Costs and Impacts of Flight Delay in the United States, October 2010.
+The study's 2007 costs of $32.9 billion convert to 2019 costs of $41.0 billion.